-The Jeep Grand Cherokee is all-new for 2014, but retains its SUV ruggedness and off-road prowess.
-Nissan took a different approach with its Pathfinder last year, moving it to a passenger-car platform for better efficiency and manueverability around town.
-Both deliver the versatility that today's families demand, but which is easier for us to recommend?
+Jeep debuted an all-new Grand Cherokee model in 2014, helping its popular vehicle to retain its SUV ruggedness and off-road prowess.
+Nissan took a different approach with its Pathfinder, moving it to a passenger-car platform in 2013 for better efficiency and maneuverability around town.
+Both vehicles deliver the versatility that today's families demand, but which is easier for us to recommend?

 Where the Grand Cherokee Excels

-Wearing fresh styling inside and out for 2014, the Grand Cherokee feels more refined than before, but retains its legendary off-road ability.
-The deep model range allows buyers to adapt the Grand Cherokee to fit most needs and budgets.
-Regardless of trim level, you get sophistication not found in previous editions.
-The high-quality interior, in particular, is evidence that Jeep is serious about pushing their flagship SUV into luxury territory.
+The Grand Cherokee is highly refined, but it retains its legendary off-road ability.
+The deep model range allows buyers to adapt the Grand Cherokee to fit most needs and budgets, and buyers are guaranteed sophistication regardless of trim level.
+The high-quality interior, in particular, is evidence that Jeep is serious about pushing its flagship SUV into luxury territory.

-Along with the base V6 and famed Hemi V8, Jeep now offers the Grand Cherokee with a turbo-diesel 3-liter V6 that promises 30 mpg on the highway and the same towing capacity as the V8.
-All engines are hooked to a new eight-speed automatic transmission with paddle shifters.
+Along with the base V6 and famed Hemi V8, Jeep also offers the Grand Cherokee with a turbo-diesel 3-liter V6 that promises 30 mpg on the highway and the same towing capacity as the V8.
+All engines are hooked to an eight-speed automatic transmission with paddle shifters.

 Where the Pathfinder Excels

 The Pathfinder lost 500 pounds in its transition to a crossover, but it's hard to tell where it went.
 The interior seats seven adults in impressive comfort, even in the third row.
-With the seats neatly folded, there's 80 cubic feet of cargo space.
-The Pathfinder's 5,000-pound towing capacity isn't too far below the old model's.
+With the seats neatly folded, there's 80 cubic feet of cargo space, and the Pathfinder has a solid 5,000-pound towing capacity.

 If off-road adventure is on your list of priorities, there's no question that the Grand Cherokee is your ticket.
 Buyers looking for a spacious people mover with all-weather security will be more at home with the Pathfinder.